ma-fath/workout-manager/README.md

 ### The challenge

-Workout Manager provides an interactive interface for:
+Workout Manager should aim to meet the following objectives:

-- **Mapping Workouts:** Leverage geolocation technology to pinpoint workout location directly on a map with a single click.
+- **Workout Mapping:** Leverage geolocation technology to pinpoint workout location directly on a map with a single click.
-- **Creating Detailed Logs:** Capture workout details effortlessly by filling out forms and adding specifics like activity type, distance, and duration.
+- **Detailed Logs Creation:** Capture workout details effortlessly by filling out forms and adding specifics like activity type, distance, and duration.
 - **Seamless Editing:** Easily modify existing workout entries to ensure fitness records stay accurate and up-to-date.
+- **Responsive Design:** Provide an optimal user experience across all devices to ensure seamless workout accessibility regardless of the screen size.

 ### Screenshots